12 Must-Hear Kacey Musgraves Songs

 Kacey Musgraves’ songs are a breath of fresh air to the modern country music scene.
 Skillful songwriting is evident in every track on her debut album, Same Trailer, Different Park, and its follow-up, Pageant Material.
+Golden Hour may be her finest moment yet.
 She shines both lyrically and musically, and the largely stripped-down production lets the songs shine through without any distractions.

 A gritty, rock-infused country track, "Blowin’ Smoke" takes a well-known phrase and turns it on its head, in true Musgraves fashion, skewing it toward both the figurative and literal meanings at the same time.
 The song tells the story of women who work in a diner, stuck in a rut with dreams of breaking free but never actually taking the leap.
 Gang vocals join in on the chorus and bridge, turning the lyrics into a sort of ironic anthem.
 The clever lyrics call it like it is, putting a somewhat darkly-humorous air over a bleak situation.
-"Blowin’ Smoke" was released as the second single from Same Trailer, Different Park, and while it wasn’t a No. 1 hit, it introduced the world to Musgraves and showcases her unique style and talent, earning it a spot in our Top 5 Kacey Musgraves Songs list.
+"Blowin’ Smoke" was released as the second single from Same Trailer, Different Park, and while it wasn’t a No. 1 hit, it introduced the world to Musgraves and showcases her unique style and talent, earning it a spot in our list of the best Kacey Musgraves songs.

 Written by the same writing team and as part of the same session as "Follow Your Arrow," "Biscuits" is musically similar, while lyrically it's a bit less challenging.
 The lead single from Musgraves' sophomore Pageant Material album reminds listeners to "mind your own biscuits and life will be gravy."